First grade students enjoying a guided walk on the boardwalk at Billy Frank Jr. Nisqually National Wildlife Refuge

 Bus Transportation Grant provided by Friends of Nisqually National Wildlife Refuge Complex

 Friends of Nisqually National Wildlife Refuge Complex (Friends) is a 501(c)(3) non-profit organization that helps fund environmental education, interpretation, and outreach programs at Nisqually National Wildlife Refuge Complex.
-Friends recognizes that transportation costs can be a major barrier to providing students quality field trip opportunities.
-The Rides to the Refuge Grant is designed to cover transportation costs when those costs prohibit a group from visiting the refuge.
+Friends recognizes that transportation costs can be a major barrier to providing students high quality field trip opportunities.
+The Rides to the Refuge Grant is designed to cover transportation costs when those costs prohibit a group from visiting.
 Friends operates this program on the good-faith that schools able to cover their own transportation costs will do so to ensure that this resource is leveraged where most needed.

 The Rides to the Refuge Grant operates on a first-come, first-served basis.
 The number of approved groups each year will depend on the amount of funding available and the size of each group approved.
-We cannot guarantee that all groups that meet the three criteria below will be approved.
+We cannot guarantee that all groups that meet the criteria below will be approved.

 To qualify, the following criteria must be met:

-• Your group size is between 20-100 participating students
+• Your group size is between 20-100 participating students.

 To apply, complete and submit the Rides to the Refuge Grant Application.